speckdavid/rl-plan/README.md

 ## Install

 Tested with Python 3.8.16.
-You can find the latest version of the rl-plan code in the branch [latest](https://github.com/speckdavid/rl-plan/tree/latest).
+You can find the original AAAI 2023 version of the rl-plan code, along with some fixes for newer compilers, in the branch [aaai2021-code](https://github.com/speckdavid/rl-plan/tree/aaai2021-code).
+The untouched version of the code is available as the tag [aaai2021](https://github.com/speckdavid/rl-plan/releases/tag/aaai2021).
 ```console
 $ sudo apt install cmake g++ git make python3.8 python3.8-venv